How to Start an LLC in Washington

 Nearly every LLC needs to file the Beneficial Ownership Information (BOI) Report within 90 days of state formation.
 This report gives information to FinCEN (Financial Crimes Enforcement Network) on the beneficial owners, or the people who own and have control over your business, as well as your company applicant, or the person/business that filed your Certificate of Formation.
 Your information goes on a private federal server, but it won’t be accessible to the public or subject to Freedom of Information Act requests.

 You’ll need to update the BOI Report whenever there’s a change in the information you’ve reported.
-File for free on the FinCEN.gov website or hire us to file for you for just $9.
+File for free on the FinCEN.gov website, or hire us to file your BOI report for you.

 8. Next Steps